usds/us-forms-system/docs/building-a-form/available-form-features-and-usage-guidelines.md

 ### Review page

-When you build a form with more than one chapter (shown by the segments in a progress bar), the review page lets users edit all of their entered form data without having to go back one page at a time.
+When you build a form with more than one chapter (shown by the segments in a progress bar), the review page lets a user edit all of their entered form data without having to go back one page at a time.

 ![Multiple collapsed summaries of sections within a form](https://raw.githubusercontent.com/wiki/usds/us-forms-system/images/Review-Page.jpg)